Steve Abhaya (Brooks) – Poetry Prose & Art

 Fearless in Lucknow

-“In the first day I spent with Papaji, listening, I saw something I’d never seen before.
+The first day I spent with Papaji, listening, I saw something I’d never seen before.
 I saw a man, not only speaking to others about the truth of their inherent nature, I saw being speaking to being, not merely someone speaking about being to others.
-I saw a man speaking to the people in the big, open room of a suburban house, in a large urban city, on the other side of the world, sometimes speaking as one person to another, and I saw a new thing I hadn’t seen before, I saw love pouring out toward itself, and I heard the clearest, simplest, most direct comprehension of what is beyond understanding, what is beyond the traditional forms of religion and philosophy.”
+I saw a man speaking to others in the big, open room of a suburban house, in a large urban city, on the other side of the world, sometimes speaking as one person to another, and I saw a new thing I hadn’t seen before, I saw love pouring out toward itself, and I heard the clearest, most direct expression of what is beyond the familiar forms of religion and philosophy – awareness of being itself, and speaking, in and from, that awareness.

 Download here: